SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%204.JPG)

 Note: Beginning with Release 2.4, Simulator Controller supports multiple Button Boxes.
 For the moment, the functions defined on the *Controller tab* will span all Button Boxes.
 So, the first Button Box might define Button #1 to Button #8 and the second Button Box will define Button #9 onwards.
 Also, only one mode will be active for all Button Boxes at the same time.
-This might chnage in a future version.
+This might change in a future version.

+In the first step you have to define the Button Boxes, which will be activated by Simulator Controller, by entering them into the list.
+The name entered here must be identical to that used, when defining the corresponding Button Box layout and configuration, a task, which is described in a [dedicated documentation chapter](*) below.
+The order, in which the Button Boxes are entered in the list, establish the order these boxes initially appear on screen, but you can move them around using the mouse later.

 In the *Bindings* group, you define one or two hotkeys and corresponding actions, depending on whether you have defined a unary or binary function type.
 2-way toggles and dials need two bindings for the "On" and "Off", respectivly the "Increase" and "Decrease" trigger.
 The binding of a function happens by defining [hotkeys](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#hotkeys), which might trigger the given function.
 You can define more than one hotkey descriptor, delimited by the vertical bar "|", for each trigger in the controller tab.
 This might be useful, if you have several sources, which can trigger a given function.
 For example you might have a function, which can be triggered by pushing a button on the controller, but also from the keyboard, which might be emulated by another tool, for example a voice recognition software.